Jaynik-S/NBA_Insights/README.md

-# NBA Player Archetype Finder
+# NBA Insights

-## Project Overview
-The NBA Player Archetype Finder is a web application designed to classify NBA players into predefined archetypes based on their career statistics.
+NBA Insights is a web application designed to classify NBA players into predefined archetypes based on their career statistics.
 This application leverages the `nba_api` to fetch player data, applies advanced data preprocessing techniques, and uses clustering algorithms to assign archetypes.
 The results include a graphical visualization of the player's coordinates and archetype centroids.
+Additionally, the application allows users to compare the career statistics of two NBA players side-by-side, providing a comprehensive tool for basketball analysis.

 ---